What is Problem Statement in Design Thinking? With Example

 With the results of our analyses, we move on to the next element called synthesis.
 In this stage, we put together the fragments we have collected and dissect the data in hand to come up with insights and patterns for better solution development.

-The process of defining a problem statement cannot happen without these two processes.
-They strengthen our approach to defining problem statements and look at multiple ways to solve one single concern.
+The process of write a problem statement cannot happen without these two processes.
+They strengthen our approach to defining problem statements and look at multiple ways to solving the problem.

 Now that you know the impact of the empathize stage, let’s dive into the most critical part of the post – defining the problem statement.